xabikos/xabikos.github.io/_posts/2015-02-14-open-a-default-express-node.js-application-from-visual-studio-2013.md

 #### node.js and Visual Studio

-[node.js][node] is a very popular framework which allows having Javacript executed on the server.
+[node.js][node] is a very popular platform which allows having Javacript executed on the server.
 This is what everybody reads when navigating on the [official site][node]:
-> Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+_Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices._

-During the last couple of years Microsoft has put a lot of effort to provide a nice experience when we want to develop a node.js application inside Visual Studio.
+During the last couple of years Microsoft has put a lot of effort to provide a nice experience when we want to develop a node.js application by using Visual Studio.
 This comes of course in conjunction of supporting node.js hosting on the company's cloud platform [Microsoft Azure][nodeAzure].
 We are able to develop any node.js application in Visual Studio because of the [Node.js Tools for Visual Studio][nodetools] awesome open source project.
 This is an extension that is completely free and anyone who is interested could install it on Visual Studio.
 After installing the extension we can create various node.js applications as we can see in the following picture.

 <div class="row">
    <div class="col-sm-6 col-sm-offset-3 col-md-4 col-md-offset-4">